Forest School

 Session 6 - Going on a Bear Hunt

-Once in the Forest School area, we realised ‘silly Kate’ had ‘forgotten’ to erect the fire circle tarp, so we took the opportunity to work as a team and put the large tarp up together.
-The children were able to see how carabiner clips work and learned how to pull up and tie off a tarp rope.
-We then went on a Bear Hunt!
-We retold and acted out the story, while wading through the long wavy grass: ‘swishy swashy,’ thick oozy mud: ‘squelch squerch,’ and the other obstacles that lay in their way.
-We found a very angry bear in a ‘narrow gloomy cave’ and we thought it had chased us all the way back home, but in fact he was a friendly bear.
-During juice and snack, the children were shown how to erect a shelter using a tarp, spring clamps, cordage, a mallet and tent pegs and were challenged to build a new home for the bear.
-The children built some amazing structures….what a lucky bear!
-We ended with a fun game of ‘What’s the time Mr Bear.’
+After a round of Musical Logs, the children went on a Bear Hunt.
+We retold and acted out the story they know so well, wading through the long wavy grass: ‘swishy swashy,’ thick oozy mud: ‘squelch squerch,’ and the other obstacles that lay in their way.
+We found a very big bear in a ‘narrow gloomy cave’ and we thought it had chased us all the way back home but in fact he was a friendly bear.
+During juice and snack, the children were shown how to erect a shelter using tarps, cordage, spring clamps, a mallet and tent pegs and were challenged to build a new home for the bear.
+The children built some amazing structures……what a lucky bear!

 Session 5 - Christmas